DEADLINE TO APPLY: Deadline extended to Friday, December 20th, 2019

 Participants in this certificate program: 1) explore the therapeutic process from several complementary psychodynamic frameworks including Object Relations, Psychoanalytic, Intersubjectivity, and Relational Theories; 2) use these and other theories to formulate strategies for assessment and intervention; and 3) discuss how to meaningfully integrate psychodynamic theory and techniques into one's own practice.

-The program’s faculty and supervisors are senior members of the Pennsylvania Society for Clinical Social Work (PSCSW), a professional organization that promotes and advances the specialization of clinical practice within the social work profession; as well as faculty from Bryn Mawr College Graduate School of Social Work and Social Research.
+The program’s faculty and supervisors are senior members of the Pennsylvania Society for Clinical Social Work (PSCSW), a professional organization that promotes and advances the specialization of clinical practice within the social work profession; as well as faculty from Bryn Mawr College Graduate School of Social Work and Social Research. (for more information on faculty see below)

 The program is designed for all levels of clinicians and is relevant to practitioners working in a variety of agency settings as well as those in private practice.
 The focus is primarily, but not exclusively, on clinical interventions with individual adult clients.